Victorian Railways P class (1859)

 The Victorian Railways P class was a class of goods locomotives operated by the Victorian Railways between 1860 and 1921, built by Beyer, Peacock & Company, Manchester, England.

 History

 Victorian Railways initially numbered passenger and goods locomotives separately, the engines were numbered 5–9.
-This was changed in the late 1860's to odd numbers for goods locomotives and even numbers for passenger locos with these locomotives taking the odd numbers 1–9.
+This was changed in the late 1860s to odd numbers for goods locomotives and even numbers for passenger locos with these locomotives taking the odd numbers 1–9.
 This odd and even system remained in use until 1912.
 In 1886, they were allocated to Class P.

 Production

 The five locomotives were built in 1859 with builder's numbers 115–119 at an average cost of £3779-12-0 for each loco.
 They arrived in Port Phillip in March 1860.